NaimShk07/MERN_Stack_Interview_Prep/MissedInterviewQuestion/02kerinfotech.md

 ### 3. What does your day-to-day work look like?
 What tasks do you typically handle?

+## My Day-to-Day Work

+- **Requirement Analysis**:
+  Go through tasks assigned in Jira/Tracker, understand requirements, and clarify with team if needed.

+- **Development**:

+  - Build and enhance UI components (React/Angular).
+  - Work on backend APIs and database queries when required.
+  - Ensure clean, reusable, and optimized code.

+- **Collaboration**:
+  Participate coordinate with designers, QA, and backend team for smooth delivery.

+- **Code Reviews & Learning**:
+  Review peers’ code, implement feedback, and keep upgrading skills with new tools and best practices.

 # 2. Frontend (React, State, Performance, Libraries)

 ### 1. What are the key differences between React and vanilla JavaScript?

-- Vanilla JavaScript manipulates the DOM manually, which gets messy as the app grows.
+- Vanilla JavaScript manipulates the `DOM` manually, which gets `messy` as the app grows.
+-
 - React makes **UI building** easier with **components, virtual DOM, and state management**.
 - It helps write **clean, reusable, and scalable** code — especially for dynamic UIs.
+-
 - React is built on top of JavaScript, but offers a smarter structure for building apps.

 ---